Bwc9876/git-from-scratch/index.typ

 #acc1[blob] #acc2[12]#acgrey[\\0]#acc3[Hello World!]

-Most often blobs are used to store file data directly, any text files, pictures, etc. will be serialized and stored as a blob object.
+Blobs are most often used to store file data directly; any text files, pictures, etc. will be serialized and stored as blob objects.

 Other types of objects get a bit more complicated.

 == Tree Objects
 <tree-objects>

-*Trees* are the next level up from blobs, they store a set of files and other trees.
+*Trees* are the next level up from blobs, they store references to blobs and other trees.
 A tree is to a blob as a folder is to a file.

-A tree is structured with a series of *leaves* stored back-to-back.
+A tree is structured with a series of *leaves*.
+Each leaf is an entry within the tree and corresponds to a file or subfolder.
 A leaf stores three pieces of information:

 + #acc1[mode] of the leaf \(permissions) followed by an ASCII space
 + #acc2[name] of the leaf \(file name or sub-folder name), followed by #acgrey[\\0]
-+ #acc3[hash] of the object containing this leaf’s contents
++ #acc3[hash] of the object that contains this leaf’s contents

 == Tree Object Example